 5 Axis CNC Machining Explained

-For example A+C where the A-axis utilises a tilting mechanism around the X-axis and the C-axis refers typically to the machine table, which rotates 360° around the Z-axis.
+For example, A+C where the A-axis utilises a tilting mechanism around the X-axis and the C-axis refers typically to the machine table, which rotates 360° around the Z-axis.

-Why Do Manufacturers Use 5 Axis Machining?
+Why Do Manufacturers Use 5 Axis CNC Machining?

 The key advantage is that it allows you to machine at many angles in a single setup.
 Typically, complex parts would have to be milled with multiple machines or setups, as a single 3-axis machine does not provide the same level of access to all sides of the part as a 5-axis machine does.